Petr Pavlensky: Lighting (2017)

-On 16 October 2017, in his first political art event outside of Russia, Pavlensky was arrested in Paris after setting fire to the street-level windows of an office of the Bank of France, located on the Place de la Bastille in Paris.
+On 16 October 2017, in his first political art event outside Russia, Pavlensky was arrested in Paris after setting fire to the street-level windows of an office of the Bank of France, located on the Place de la Bastille in Paris.
 He was charged with property damage, together with his accomplice Oksana Shalygina.
-He was initially detained in a psychiatric unit, until a judge ordered him to be placed in pretrial detention at Fleury-Mérogis Prison.
-Pavlensky went on two dry hunger strikes while imprisoned in protest at “lack of transparency” over legal process.
+He was initially detained in a psychiatric hospital unit, until a judge ordered him to be placed in pretrial detention at Fleury-Mérogis Prison.
+Pavlensky went on two dry hunger strikes while imprisoned, in protest at “lack of transparency” over legal process.
 He served eleven months in pretrial detention.

 On 10 January 2019, Pavlensky was sentenced to three years in prison; his pre-trial detention was counted as time served and the remaining two years were suspended.
 Shalygina was sentenced to two years in prison, of which 16 months were spent on probation.
-In addition, the convicts are obliged to pay the Bank of France €18,678 as compensation for material damage and €3,000 for moral damage.
+In addition, the convicts were obliged to pay the Bank of France €18,678 as compensation for material damage and €3,000 for moral damage.
 According to the newspaper Le Matin, Pavlensky in response shouted in Russian "Never!".
+The trial also included the appearance of a blind man as a witness, who defended the artistic merit of the action by speaking about light and darkness as poetic symbols.
 Pavlensky dedicated his trial to the Marquis de Sade.